actions-marketplace-validations/NickCrews_gotoraptor/README.md

 ```

 If the action finds any gotos were added, then the PR or push commit gets
 flagged.
-The action looks through all added or modified lines in `.c`,
+The action looks through all added or modified lines in `.cs`, `.c`,
 `.cpp`,`.h`, and `.hpp` files, using a simple regex to find `goto` statements.
 This isn't perfect, and might result in some false
 positives and false negatives.
 A more complete method would be to actually